Dgentle01/My-Portfolio-showcase/docs/blueprint.md

 - Portfolio Grid: Display portfolio items (images, links, descriptions) in a visually engaging, customizable layout.
 - Contact Me: A user-friendly form to capture user name, email and message with proper input validation.
 - SEO Boost: Implementation of best practices for search engine optimization to increase visibility.
-- AI Portfolio Tool: After reading some keywords entered by the user, an LLM suggests relevant projects to display in the portfolio, if they are available.
-This tool uses the projects names and descriptions as inputs to its decision-making tool.
 - Social Hub: Display Seyi's Telegram, X (formerly Twitter), and Farcaster links.
 - CMS Integration: Easy interface to add new projects without any code change.
 - Skills Showcase: Showcase key skills (e.g., HTML, CSS, JavaScript, React, Node.js, SQL, Git) with minimalist icons, grouped by category (Frontend, Backend, Database, Version Control).